ewingjm/development-hub/README.md

 A build definition capable of extracting solutions is required.
 Refer to the [samples](./samples) folder for a possible build configuration.
 The _build.cake_ file will probably require tweaking to the `outputPath` variable based on your existing folder structure.

 You will need [Cake](https://cakebuild.net/) installed in your repository to use the sample build files.
 You can do this easily within VS Code by installing the Cake extension and running the _Cake: Install to workspace_ task.
 If no _build.ps1_ bootstrapper file has been created in the root of the repository, you can create this using the _Cake: Install a bootstrapper_ task.
 The sample _build.cake_ file can then be used.

+The sample build requires that a variable group named 'Cake' exists and that it contains two variables - _dynamicsUsername_ and _dynamicsPassword_.
+These will be used by the build to connect to the development instance when extracting the post-merge solution zip.

 **Note: the Common Data Service package Yeoman generator will scaffold a build and repository compatible with the Development Hub.**